Robert Weathers

 Robert James Weathers (born September 13, 1960) is an American former professional football player who was a running back for the New England Patriots of the National Football League (NFL).
-He played college football for the Arizona State Sun Devils and was selected by the Patriots in the second round of the 1982 NFL draft.
+He played college football for the Arizona State Sun Devils and was selected 40th overall by the Patriots in the second round of the 1982 NFL draft.
 His brother, Clarence Weathers, also played in the NFL.

 1982 season

 Weathers' rookie season saw him post 83 yards rushing in 6 games, starting 2.
 Tony Collins would handle the majority of the touches in 1982 for the team (as he would throughout Weathers' career), but Weathers still managed to score a touchdown on September 12 at the Baltimore Colts.

 1983 season

 Weathers posted 630 total yards from scrimmage during the 1983 season, which included 418 rushing yards and a rushing touchdown, which came on a 9-yard rush against the Baltimore Colts on September 4, 1983.

 In 1983, the Patriots would sign Weathers' brother, Clarence Weathers, who would play alongside Robert until the end of Robert's career.